New Years Eve In Sydney 2023-2024 Mega list

 NYE at Nielsen Park

-Located in the Eastern Suburbs of Sydney in Vaucluse – Nielson Park is part of Sydney Harbour National Park so I expect this site will be part of the free zone.
+Located in the Eastern Suburbs of Sydney in Vaucluse – Nielson Park is part of Sydney Harbour National Park free zone.
 Great view and a very relaxed vibe make this a good spot for families staying in the east.
 B.Y.O.
 Alcohol and food, picnic blanket.
 Very limited parking – buses do run nearby.

 NYE at Strickland Estate

-Another NSW National Parks area so again should be free access.
+Another NSW National Parks with free access.
 Strickland Estate has traditionally been a licensed event and a glass-free zone.
 There is no BYO alcohol.
 Bag searches will be conducted before you enter the estate.
-You can BYO picnic and there will be a few food options on site.
+You can BYO picnic and there will be a few food and alcohol for sale on site.

 Strickland house offers excellent views of the harbour and distance views to the Opera House and the Bridge.
 You can take the 325 bus to the venue, but getting home without a car could be challenging.